Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. and Wilmer Flores are among the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Oracle Park on Friday (first pitch at 10:15 PM ET).
+Player prop betting options for Ronald Acuna Jr., Wilmer Flores and others are available in the Atlanta Braves-San Francisco Giants matchup at Oracle Park on Saturday, starting at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!